 Robinhood controversially suspended the trading of several stocks in early 2021.
 This was prompted by a surge in the trading of GameStop and other shares by the WallStreetBets subreddit.
 After some short-term reputational damage, the platform appears to have steadied the ship before moving forwards with its IPO.

 Is it a good time to buy Robinhood shares now?

-As previously mentioned, the investment thematic has gathered pace since COVID-19 came to the party, but will this trend continue once lockdowns cease and retail investors have to go back to work?
+As previously mentioned, retail investing has been extremely popular since COVID-19 came to the party, but the big question is whether it will continue once lockdowns cease and people have to go back to work.
 Will they still have time to invest or trade?
-This remains to be seen and is an important consideration ahead of Robinhood’s listing.
-For the latest news to help you make good decisions, check out our analysis:
+This remains to be seen and is an important factor in Robinhood’s success.
+Use the latest news and analysis to be the first to find out if any new trends emerge.

 What to do before buying shares